Nomad

 register services with Consul.
 Tasks that require Consul tokens for template

-rendering must include a consul
+rendering must include a consul block

-or specify an identity
+or specify an identity.

-Nomad 1.8 deprecated disconnect
+Nomad 1.8 deprecated disconnect fields removed

-In Nomad 1.8, we introduced the disconnect
+In Nomad 1.8, we introduced the disconnect block to replace the

-fields.
+prevent_reschedule_on_list fields.
 In Nomad 1.10, we removed these fields, and

 Nomad will ignore them if specified.
 Jobs should migrate to using the

-block prior to upgrading.
+disconnect block prior to upgrading.

 Remote task driver support removed